Community Spirit: We Are Rochester's Heartfelt Impact

 About the author

-Dr. Holly Potter is a Rochester-based chiropractor and co-owner of Align Chiropractic She graduated from New York Chiropractic College (now Northeastern College of Health Sciences) with honors and currently serves as the President of New York State Chiropractic Association for District 15.
-Dr. Potter treats a diverse patient population with certifications in pediatrics, pregnancy, athletics, and geriatrics.
+Dr. Allison Fleming is a Rochester-based chiropractor and co-owner of Align Chiropractic.
+She graduated from New York Chiropractic College (now Northeastern College of Health Sciences) with honors and currently serves on the Executive Committee for the New York State Chiropractic Association and is the treasurer of the local district of the association.
+Dr. Fleming treats a diverse patient population with certifications in pediatrics, pregnancy, athletics, and geriatrics.

 Home Modifications That Support Aging in Place